Towards Interactive Reinforcement Learning with Intrinsic Feedback

-The second motivation, building further on the first motivation, arises from the fact that feedback can be provided not only while observing a task (Fig.~\ref{fig:iirl-obs-all}) but also while performing a task (Fig.~\ref{fig:iirl-int-all}).
-The importance of the latter comes from an issue in IRL where it is extremely difficult to have a human perform a task while also having the human provide feedback to an agent concerning their own actions.
+The secondary motivation, and potentially even more important one, arises from the fact that this latent information in the brain is automatically elicited.
+Although automatically elicited informative brain signals might not directly correspond to feedback, they can often be interpreted as an indirect or implied forms of feedback.
+One significant benefit of this automatically elicited feedback is that humans can freely engage in or observe a task without the need for feedback to be their primary concern.
+One can think of this as being able to ``unconsciously'' elicit feedback, although some degree of focus will always be required \citep{wessel_erroraware_2012}.
+Additionally, the automatic elicitation of feedback has generated interest in the notion that intrinsically provided feedback can be obtained at a faster and more consistent rate compared to explicit feedback \citep{luo_drlpref_2018, xu_accelerating_2021}.
+However, it is important to note that this area of research remains relatively inconclusive and necessitates further exploration.

+Another benefit of automatically elicited guidance arises by allowing for the formulation of new interactive RL setups.
+Typically, as depicted in \figref{fig:iirl-obs-all} and \figref{fig:fb}, LfF setups require the human to observe the agent and provide feedback based on their observation.
+For instance, let us consider how we might combine both feedback and demonstrations to allow for additional information to be transferred to the agent.
+In the conventional approach, this would require a sequential setup where the LfD setup (\figref{fig:lfd-all}) is used to initially train the agent, followed by further refinement of the agent using the LfF setup \citep{ibarz_rewardlearning_2018}.
+When using explicit feedback, it is extremely difficult to have a human perform a task while simultaneously providing feedback on their own actions.